mrsarm/reqclient/README.md

-but makes requests in an asynchronous way, returning [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects to handle the responses without blocking the execution, and removes boilerplate configurations on each request: base URL, time out, content type format and error handling.
-Also allows to log all operations in `cURL` syntax style.
+but makes requests in an asynchronous way, returning [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects to handle the responses without blocking the execution, and **removes boilerplate configurations** on each
+request: base URL, time out, content type format, default headers, and error handling.

+Also support **in-memory cache** of GET responses, and allows to **log all operations** in `cURL` syntax style.

 ```js
 var RequestClient = require("reqclient").RequestClient;